Qualifying Exam, Admission to Candidacy and the Dissertation

 A general checklist from the Graduate School can be found here.

-1. After the student has passed the Qualifying Exam and been admitted to candidacy, the QE Committee transitions to the Dissertation Committee.
-Subject to the approval of the adviser and the CBB DGS, the membership of the Dissertation Committee may be changed from the QE Committee.
-The adviser must be a member of the Dissertation Committee.
-The Dissertation Committee is typically 3 to 4 faculty members, the majority of which must have Graduate School appointments.
-The Dissertation Committee and CBB DGS are responsible for ensuring that student’s PhD research is within the broad field of computational biology and bioinformatics, and that it does not veer off significantly into experimental biology or non-biological computation.
-This is usually demonstrated by a first-author or joint first-author paper in a respected journal in computational biology or bioinformatics.
+The Dissertation Committee and CBB DGS are responsible for ensuring that student’s PhD research is within the broad field of computational biology and/or biomedical informatics, that it includes some computational/informatics methods development, and that it does not veer off significantly into experimental biology or non-biological computation.
+This is usually demonstrated by a first-author or joint first-author paper in a respected journal in computational biology or biomedical informatics.

 2. If there are unusual circumstances, such as an adviser moving to another school, the CBB DGS will work with the student to determine the best course of action for making progress with the student’s research.